Under construction

-This is an invitation for parishes to organize a basic initiative to welcome individual lapsed members back to the parish(es).
+This is an invitation for parishes, through the guidance of the pastor, to organize a basic initiative to welcome people home.
 Just like the Good Shepherd, we need to call each of the lost sheep home.
-This is a powerful way to ensure every member of your flock feels known and welcomed as an individual member of your parish family.
+This is a powerful way to ensure every person feels known and welcomed as an individual member of your parish family.

 Our Parish Family Needs to be Re-United

 Let us pray earnestly for the Holy Spirit’s guidance and fortitude to carry out this sacred mission.
-Let us embrace each soul with open arms, rejoicing as they return to the embrace of the Church and our parish communities through the gift of the Eucharist.

 Parish Resources